 Responsible Sourcing Governance

-The Physical Committee and LBMA’s Compliance Panel oversee the policy development and implementation of the Responsible Sourcing programme, for example the complaints mechanism and incident handling procedure.
+Our Physical Committee and Compliance Panel oversees the policy development and implementation of our Responsible Sourcing programme.

 Incident Review Process